lifthrasiir/roadroller/README.md

 ,...']charCodeAtUinyxp',"for(;e<12345;c[e++]=p-128)/* omitted */;return o")([],[],12345678,/* omitted */))
 ```

 The first line is a compressed data.
-It can contain control characters `` (U+001C) that might not render in certain environments.
+It can contain control characters like `` (U+001C) that might not render in certain environments.
 Nevertheless you should make sure that they are all copied in verbatim.

 The second line is a compressor tuned for this particular input.
 By default the decompressed data immediately goes through `eval`, but you can configure what to do with that.

 The first line is very incompressible unlike the second line, so ideally you should compress two lines separately.
-This is best done by using ADVZIP from [AdvanceCOMP] or the aforementioned Zopfli.
+This is best done by using ADVZIP from [AdvanceCOMP] or [ECT].
 The first line and second line may form a single statement as above so they should not be separated; you can only put whitespace between them.

 <!--
 ### Multiple Inputs